xray-forge/xray-16-types/src/plugins/inline/README.md

 This also applies to `@inline`.
 A module that exports only constants can stop loading for consumers that only read inlined members, even when none of its declarations are `@virtual`.

-## Virtual module purity
+## Virtual modules and side effects

-Modules containing `@virtual` declarations must be side-effect free on load.
-They may contain only type-only imports, `@inline` or `@virtual` constants, constant enums, type aliases, interfaces and ambient declarations.
-This keeps erased declarations from silently removing required runtime work.
+A module containing `@virtual` declarations may freely import, re-export and hold runtime statements.
+The `require` to such a module is dropped only when the module is proven side-effect free (see above); modules that may have side effects keep their load, so erasing `@virtual` declarations never silently removes required runtime work.

 ## Limitations